JoseJVV/JoseJVV.github.io/index.md

     </figure>

     <p class="project-description">
-      Animation to explain how a prototype machine works and what it is made of..
+      Animation to explain how a prototype machine works and what it is made of.
     </p>
   </article>